hwhitwell/P1a2renclitic/README.md

 There should be no missing data.
 If missing data is present, these rows/columns should be removed or the data imputed.

+## Output files

+A number of output files are generated.
+Connections_XXX.csv = the number of connections each variable has for each individual.
+Connections_XXX.png = a plot of the number of connections each variable has for cases and controls.
+Contour_XXX_GridSize_YY.pdf = Networks for each individual.
+IndexValues_XXX_GridSize_XX.csv = The topological index values for each index for each individual.
+These are used to build logistic regression models.
+Results_XXX_GridSize_XX.pdf = XY plots of all combinations of pairs of topological indexes coded by case/control. aucii.csv = Results of regression models.
+If multiple thresholds are run, the best result for each threshold will be appended to the file.

+In aucii.csv, regression models are built based on topological indexes.
+The indexes in the models are indicated by a numerical code:

+3 = Max degree

+4 = Mean degree

+5 = Network efficiency

+6 = Max betweeness

+7 = Mean betweeness

+8 = Max closeness

+9 = Mean closeness

+10 = Max Google PageRank score

+11 = Mean Google PageRank score

+12 = Max Kleinberg's centrality score

+13 = Mean Kleinberg's centrality score

+14 = Total number of connections

+15 = Max distance

+16 = Mean distance

+17 = Total number of connections to best marker

+18 = Total number of connections to second best marker

+19 = Total number of connections to third best marker

 ## Tests

-An example data set (synthetic data) and results are provided.
+An example data set (synthetic data) and results (20160615_Density) are provided.
 For infomation regarding the data, see (Whitwell 2017 - submitted).

 ## Contributors